MesserLab/SLiM/treerec/implementation.md

 6.  `compute_parents` fills in the `mutation.parent` information by using property (1).

+## Population table state

+SLiM needs to be able to have an entry in the population table without individuals actually mean that there's an empty population (for nonWF models), and so we (now as of SLiM v4.0) have the requirement that all the populations in the population table that have valid SLiM metadata (which currently just means having a "slim_id" key) must represent actual extant subpopulation in SLiM.
+In other words, the state of the population table represents the state of things *at the time the tree sequence is written*, although it might have other, non-SLiM entries in it which got carried over by SLiM from a tree sequence that was read in.

 ## Metadata schemas

 tskit provides methods for structured metadata decoding using [JSON schemas](https://json-schema.org/understanding-json-schema/index.html),